FAQs

 Macular Degeneration

 Age-related Macular Degeneration (ARMD or AMD) is a disease of the central retina, which is called the macula.
 ARMD is the most common cause for vision loss of those 65 and older.
-ARMD is more common in Caucasians, people with history of smoking and people with a family history of ARMD.
+ARMD is more common in Caucasians, people with a history of smoking and people with a family history of ARMD.
 This degenerative eye disease is typically caused by damage or deterioration of the central area of the retina.

 Diabetic Retinopathy